webconnex/slate/source/includes/_webhook_events.md

 }
 ```

-The registration event is fired whenever a successful registration has occured on a form that you have set up a webhook for.
+The registration event is fired whenever a successful registration has occurred on a form that you have set up a webhook for.
 The payload will resemble the fields in the form tied to the webhook event.

 ### Response Parameters